 The effectiveness of the new rule will be reviewed by CAP in June 2020, to determine whether it is suitable in helping the ASA meet the rule’s objective.
 It will be interesting to see how the ASA applies the rule in future decisions.

-In the meantime, if you are an advertiser and want to know whether the new rules may affect a campaign, please contact Carlton Daniel and Katie Rogers of Squire Patton Boggs for practical guidance and advice.
+In the meantime, if you are an advertiser and want to know whether the new rules may affect a campaign, please contact Carlton Daniel of Squire Patton Boggs for practical guidance and advice.